What is dyslexia?

 Links to Resources

-Special thanks to the Ohio families and educators who collaborated with the Ohio Department of Education and the Ohio Statewide Family Engagement Center at The Ohio State University to develop this guide.
+Special thanks to the Ohio families and educators who collaborated with the Ohio Department of Education and Workforce and the Ohio Statewide Family Engagement Center at The Ohio State University to develop this guide.